judus/rocket-engine/readme.md

 ```
 _(...ahem, that's all I can say about it for now, I don't remember the details)_

-For more details, check the API reference or explore the example projects.

 > Rocket Engine: Powered by effort, duct tape, and 53 bits of hope.
 > _(ChatGPT, loyal unbiased assistant)_